 Scott is the Chief Financial Officer at Florida Citrus Sports and will serve as Treasurer on the PACF Board of Directors.
-Scott is married to Debbie Herring and they have three sons, Brett, Sean, and Kendall.
 His hobbies are playing and watching sports especially the Steelers, Penguins and the Pirates.
 Scott heard about the Parkinson’s Association through a close friend, and current board member, John Gabriel.
 John encouraged Scott to join the board and assume the position as Treasurer.
 Scott wants to help those living with Parkinson’s, their caregivers, and families so everyone can live life to the fullest.

-Leslie is the Marketing and Recruitment Director for Compass Research and has a background serving on many other non-profit boards.
-Leslie has a daughter who is 2 ½ years old.
+Leslie is the Marketing and Recruitment Director for Bioclinica Research and has a background serving on many other non-profit boards.
 Leslie enjoys reading, visiting museums, and going to playgrounds and splashpads all over Central Florida with her daughter.
 She first heard about the Parkinson Association through facebook and was able to learn about the support PACF provides for patients and caregivers.
 Leslie is most excited to help the organization meet the changing needs of families impacted by Parkinson’s disease through diverse programs and therapeutic offerings.

 Anissa is the Parkinson Outreach Program Manager at Florida Hospital.
 She runs various support groups and programs all around Central Florida.
 She is dedicated to helping those who are affected by the disease.
 Anissa's mother has Parkinson's and she is able to relate to those who are dealing with the disease.